Banking-Analytics-Lab/GeoClaimFrequency/Alternative Geo Data/Readme.md

 ---

-The image data used in this project is provided for **non-profit, non-commercial, teaching, or scientific research purposes only**, under the condition that the source and owner are clearly acknowledged.
+The image data used in this project is provided for non-profit, non-commercial, teaching, or scientific research purposes only, under the condition that the source and owner are clearly acknowledged.

 Required attribution:

-> © Institut géographique national @ Cartesius.be (for academic purposes)
+ © Institut géographique national @ Cartesius.be (for academic purposes)

 ---